-If you are unable to understand yourself, it will be difficult to understand another.
+If you are unable to understand yourself, it will be very difficult to understand another.

-One crucial area that needs close attention is that of our natural biases and how these can get in the way of making good decisions.
+One crucial area that needs close attention is that of our very natural unconscious biases and how these can get in the way of making good decisions.

-We all wear a pair of unique lenses.
+We all wear a pair of unique glasses.

 These lenses filter the world for us and helps us to make decisions as to what is right or wrong, acceptable or unacceptable.